 What Exactly Is Working At Height?

-Working at heights is still one of the major issues in construction industry which leads to fatalities and serious injuries to the workers .
+Working at heights is still one of the major issues in construction industry, which leads to fatalities and serious injuries to the workers.
 Falling from roofs, ladders, and through fragile surfaces are all common occurrences.
+Learn about safety tips for working at heights.

 ‘Work at height’ is a situation in which a person could fall a significant distance and sustain personal injury if proper precautions are not taken (for example, a fall through a shaky roof, down an unprotected lift shaft, or down stairwells).